regularhunter/Meslo-Font/README.md

 to have some control over vertical spacing by choosing one of three line gap
 variants: small, medium and large (Meslo LG S, Meslo LG M and Meslo LG L respectively).

-If you're interested in looks, you can find a "comparison": http://github.com/andreberg/Meslo-Font/wiki/Menlo-Meslo-LG-Compared-%28Mac-OS-X%29 (for Mac OS X) in the Wiki.
+If you're interested in looks, you can find a comparison: http://github.com/andreberg/Meslo-Font/wiki/Menlo-Meslo-LG-Compared-%28Mac-OS-X%29 (for Mac OS X) in the Wiki.
-And here's some "example screenshots": http://github.com/andreberg/Meslo-Font/wiki/Meslo-LG-Examples-%28Windows%29 for Windows.
+And here's some example screenshots: http://github.com/andreberg/Meslo-Font/wiki/Meslo-LG-Examples-%28Windows%29 for Windows.

-For a possible way to install this font on your Windows console please see "Using Meslo LG with the Windows Console": http://github.com/andreberg/Meslo-Font/wiki/Using-Meslo-LG-with-the-Windows-Console.
+For a possible way to install this font on your Windows console please see Using Meslo LG with the Windows Console: http://github.com/andreberg/Meslo-Font/wiki/Using-Meslo-LG-with-the-Windows-Console.

-You can find a FAQ "here": http://github.com/andreberg/Meslo-Font/wiki/Frequently-Answered-Questions.
+You can find a FAQ here: http://github.com/andreberg/Meslo-Font/wiki/Frequently-Answered-Questions.

-For more articles please refer to the "Meslo-Font Wiki": http://github.com/andreberg/Meslo-Font/wiki.
+For more articles please refer to the Meslo-Font Wiki: http://github.com/andreberg/Meslo-Font/wiki.
 Last, but not least, for additional info and comparisons please consult the About PDF that comes with the downloadable ZIP archive.

-%{color:crimson}NOTE: the downloads tab is no longer supported on GitHub.%
-%{color:crimson}This just means you now download the font through the repository ZIP<br>which you can get up top or% "HERE": http://github.com/andreberg/Meslo-Font/archive/master.zip

 Have Fun!